-- T.3.1.
-The minimum change in equilibrium with test loads equal to the values specified in T.2. shall be as follows: - (a) Scale with a Trig Loop but without a Balance Indicator. - The position of rest of the weighbeam shall change from the center of the trig loop to the top or bottom, as the case may be. - (b) Scale With a Single Balance Indicator and Having a Nominal Capacity of Less Than 500 Pounds.
-The position of rest of the indicator shall change 0.04 inch or one division on the graduated scale, whichever is greater. - (c) Scale With a Single Balance Indicator and Having a Nominal Capacity of 500 Pounds or Greater.
-The position of rest of the indicator shall change 0.25 (1/4) inch or one division on the graduated scale or the width of the central target area, whichever is greater.
-However, the indicator on a batching scale shall change 0.125 (1/8) inch or one division on the graduated scale, whichever is greater. - (d) Scale With Two Opposite-Moving Balance Indicators.
-The position of rest of the two indicators moving in opposite directions shall change 0.04 inch with respect to each other. - (e) Scale With Neither a Trig Loop Nor a Balance Indicator. - The position of rest of the weighbeam or lever system shall change from the horizontal, or midway between limiting stops, to either limit of motion. - T.4.
-Radio Frequency Interference (RFI) and other Electromagnetic Interference Susceptibility.
-The difference between the weight indication with the disturbance and the weight indication without the disturbance, shall not exceed one scale division (d) or the equipment shall: - (a) blank the indication, or - (b) provide an error message, or

-(c) the indicator shall be so completely unstable that it could not be interpreted, or transmitted into memory or to a recording element, as a correct measurement value.
+The minimum change in equilibrium with test loads equal to the values specified in T.2. shall be as follows:

+(a) Scale With a Trig Loop but Without a Balance Indicator. - The position of rest of the weighbeam shall change from the center of the trig loop to the top or bottom, as the case may be.

+- (b) Scale With a Single Balance Indicator and Having a Nominal Capacity of Less Than 250 kg (500 lb). - The position of rest of the indicator shall change 1.0 mm (0.04 in) or one division on the graduated scale, whichever is greater. - (c) Scale With a Single Balance Indicator and Having a Nominal Capacity of 250 kg (500 lb) or Greater.
+The position of rest of the indicator shall change 6.4 mm (0.25 in) or one division on the graduated scale or the width of the central target area, whichever is greater.
+However, the indicator on a batching scale shall change 3.2 mm (0.125 in) or one division on the graduated scale, whichever is greater. - (d) Scale With Two Opposite-Moving Balance Indicators.
+The position of rest of the two indicators moving in opposite directions shall change 1.0 mm (0.04 in) with respect to each other. - (e) Scale With Neither a Trig Loop nor a Balance Indicator. - The position of rest of the weighbeam or lever system shall change from the horizontal, or midway between limiting stops, to either limit of motion. - T.4.
+Radio Frequency Interference (RFI) and Other Electromagnetic Interference Susceptibility.
+The difference between the weight indication with the disturbance and the weight indication without the disturbance, shall not exceed one scale division (d) or the equipment shall: - (a) blank the indication, or - (b) provide an error message, or - (c) the indicator shall be so completely unstable that it could not be interpreted, or transmitted into memory or to a recording element, as a correct measurement value.

 T.5.
-Operating Temperature. - An indicating or recording element shall not display or record any usable values until the operating temperature necessary for accurate weighing and a stable zero balance condition has been attained.
+Operating Temperature. - An indicating or recording element shall not display or record any usable values until the operating temperature necessary for accurate weighing and a stable zero-balance condition has been attained.

 [Nonretroactive and effective January 1, 1981.]
 (Added 1986)